ijdouglas/EyeTrack3D/README.md

 Using the GUI at https://alicevision.org/#meshroom, with the focal length in pixels and a 2D video, we can render a 3D model from the video
 - .png files to test out meshroom with: https://drive.google.com/drive/folders/1T__yKJqktyYncYvVDYFVEK05dPd8KGXJ
+- Usage:
+ - use frames2png.sh to convert frames of video to png
+ - use undistortImage.m to undistort 2D images given the focal length of 787 pixels specific to camera
+ - add to GUI
+ - At bottom of GUI in visualizaion node, fill in first node with camera focal length

 ### Goals

 1. Calculate 3D gaze vectors from 2D eye direction coordinates